ThinkPad E series: Edge 13

 The ThinkPad Edge 13 laptop was released on January 5, 2010.
 It was 1.2 inches thick, weighed 3.5 lbs (1.6 kg), and fit into a backpack.
 The Edge 13 laptop was capable of handling Windows 7 Pro with ease, with multiple applications like Firefox, Microsoft Word 2007, GIMP, TweetDeck, and iTunes at the same time.
-It did not feature Intel's Arrandale platform on release, and was launched with an prior generation CULV processor.
+It did not feature Intel's Arrandale platform on release, and was launched with a prior generation CULV processor.
 The lack of processing speed, however, was compensated by a gain in battery life.
 The laptop delivered 6 hours and 58 minutes of battery life in MobileMark 2007 tests.